This post may contain affiliate links. Read the full disclosure here.

 There is a chance it might break, so it really depends on the value of the pot and the drill skills you have going on, but the option’s there.

-In case anyone’s interested, the reason the dude was drilling holes in glass pots for orchids is that orchids like their roots to be exposed to the light.
-Those beautiful suckers are practically parasites, and wouldn’t usually root in the soil.
+In case anyone's interested, the reason the dude was drilling holes in glass pots for orchids is that orchids like their roots to be exposed to the light.
+Those beautiful suckers are epiphytes, and wouldn't usually root in the soil.
 Their roots photosynthesize too.
 Fancy.

 Final thoughts on drainage holes in plant pots.